jupyter/notebook/docs/source/security.rst

 As Jupyter notebooks become more popular for sharing and collaboration, the potential for malicious people to attempt to exploit the notebook for their nefarious purposes increases.
-IPython 2.0 introduces a security model to prevent execution of untrusted code without explicit user input.
+IPython 2.0 introduced a security model to prevent execution of untrusted code without explicit user input.